Respite Care Worker Qualifications

 To keep your license current, you’ll need to complete continuing education courses on a regular basis.
 You may also have opportunities to specialize in providing care to certain types of individuals, such as those with Alzheimer’s or specific dietary needs.

 Respite Care Provider Services

 A respite care provider helps patients in a variety of ways to give primary caregivers, usually family members, a time to rest from full-time caregiving.
-The responsibilities of older adult respite care vary from person to person, but they nearly always include the following:
+The responsibilities of older adult respite care vary from person to person, but most respite care job descriptions always include the following: